Solve/Next

 €4,250 per seat

-Includes all sessions, facilitation, fieldwork access, the four artefact deliverables, certification, and meals during the programme.
+Includes all sessions, facilitation, fieldwork access, the four artefact deliverables, certification, and meals during the program.

 Accommodation and transit: participant’s own arrangement.